-The principle role of the board is to effectively represent, and promote the interests of its members (levy paying growers) with the goal of adding long-term value to New Zealand horticulture and New Zealand's commercial growers.
-Having regard to its goal the board will direct, and supervise the management of, the business and affairs of the HortNZ including, in particular:
+The principal role of the Board is to effectively represent and promote the interests of its members (levy paying growers) with the goal of adding long-term value to New Zealand horticulture and New Zealand's commercial growers.
+Having regard to its goal, the Board will direct and supervise the management of the business and affairs of HortNZ.
+Specifically:

-- ensuring that HortNZ has, and maintains, growers' interests as central to all its activities creating an enduring environment where growers prosper. - ensuring that the HortNZ's vision, mission, purpose and strategic plan are clearly established, and plans are in place for achieving them (such strategies and plans being expected to originate, in the first instance, from management) - establishing policies for strengthening the performance of HortNZ - monitoring the performance of the CEO and management - appointing the CEO, setting the terms of the CEO's employment contract, assessing the CEO's performance and, where necessary, terminating the CEO's employment with HortNZ - protecting HortNZ's financial position and the ability to meet its debts and other obligations when they fall due, and ensuring that such steps are taken - ensuring HortNZ's financial statements are true and fair and otherwise conform with law - ensuring HortNZ adheres to high standards of ethics and behaviour - ensuring HortNZ has appropriate risk management/ regulatory compliance policies in place.
+- Ensuring that HortNZ has, and maintains, growers' interests as central to all its activities creating an enduring environment where growers prosper. - Ensuring that HortNZ's vision, mission, purpose and strategic plan are clearly established and that plans are in place for achieving them (such strategies and plans being expected to originate, in the first instance, from management) - Establishing policies for strengthening the performance of HortNZ - Monitoring the performance of the CEO and management - Appointing the CEO, setting the terms of the CEO's employment contract, assessing the CEO's performance and, where necessary, terminating the CEO's employment with HortNZ - Protecting HortNZ's financial position and the ability to meet its debts and other obligations when they fall due, and ensuring that such steps are taken - Ensuring HortNZ's financial statements are true and fair and otherwise conform with law - Ensuring HortNZ adheres to high standards of ethics and behaviour - Ensuring HortNZ has appropriate risk management/regulatory compliance policies in place.